 So back through the busy marina and out into the bay for our second attempt at leaving.
 There was a cruise ship anchored in the middle of the bay and just as we were passing it the engine started to sputter.
 Since we had just taken on fuel, Gary decided the fuel filter needed changing.
 So up with the sails and off with the engine while he quickly changed the filter.
 We fired the engine back up, pointed ourselves in the right direction then the engine dies completely.
 Back to the engine Gary goes to troubleshoot the problem while Richard and I slowly sail Sereno II back and forth across the bay while watching the San Francisco 49r game on the big screen TV on the top of the cruise ship.

-It turned out there was a blockage in the fuel line clogged up the fuel intake.
+It turned out that crap in the fuel line clogged up the fuel intake.
 Gary gave the engine a blow job and cleared the blockage.
 We started her back up and for the third time that day we headed out to sea only this time we made it.
 Our destination was Marina Puerto Los Cabos in San Jose three hours away to wait out some weather.
 Though in the back of our minds we knew we had crap in the fuel tank………

-From San Jose we sailed 48 hours to Bay of Banderas arriving in time for breakfast.
+After 48 hours we arrived in the Bay of Banderas arriving in time for breakfast.
 Our first stop was Marina Riviera Nayarit or better known as La Cruz Marina.
 The marina is located in a small fishing village north of Puerto Vallarta.
 While listening to music in a bar one night I ran into Lynn Morse who I worked with for many years.
 What a small world.
 And without all those delays, we probably would not have been at the same bar on the same night.

 Our next stop was Paradise Village Marina just outside of Puerto Vallarta.
 A beach with drink service, three pools, a spa and small shopping mall.
 What more could you ask for?
 It was also time to say goodbye to Richard.
 It was an awesome trip.
 Gary and I agree, Richard and Greg were the perfect crew members!